 I wasn’t thinking about pandemics when I applied to PA school.
 I wasn’t even thinking about the everyday maladies I handle on any given shift like heart attacks and appendicitis.
 I just wanted to be skilled enough to compassionately and competently help others in their time of need.
 But there are times I feel woefully inadequate to care for my patients under normal circumstances, let alone during a global pandemic.

-And now I read about Italy stacking bodies, see hospitals flooding with sick patients on the coasts, watch the death toll in the US rise and listen to briefings my hospital leadership on our own disaster escalation plans.
+And now I see hospitals flooding with sick patients, watch the death toll in the US rise and listen to briefings my hospital leadership on our own disaster escalation plans.
 I try to keep up with the ever changing guidelines on testing and quarantines.
 I field texts and calls from worried loved ones who want my take on all this as a medical professional.
 I review life saving skills I was trained on but have never had to use.
-I wonder about critical shortages of PPE and how that will affect the stability of our healthcare workforce.
+I wonder about the stability of our healthcare workforce.
 Because once we as healthcare providers start getting sick or even exposed and quarantined, then what?